Iceland & Greenland: A Nordic Discovery

 Long hours of summer daylight allow for extensive exploration.
 Witness the effect of geological forces on naked bedrock, and walk atop patches of tundra.
 Amid fields of Arctic cotton grass and miniature berry bushes, look for Arctic fox and birdlife including ptarmigan, northern wheatear, and possibly gyrfalcon.
 Each evening, we retreat to Base Camp for creative meals freshly prepared by our accomplished chef.
 After dinner, gather for interpretive presentations by our naturalist Expedition Leaders, who share their extensive knowledge of Greenland's geology, glaciology, ecology and human history.
 And, though the sun gleams late into the evening just below the Arctic Circle, a good night's sleep is in order to refuel for the next day's adventures.
 Wrapped in profound silence in our isolated cabins, we're sure to get it.
 On our late-season departures, we may even have a chance to see the northern lights, if the aurora is active in the darkening night sky.

-Day 13: Private Glacier Walk / Kulusuk Town Tour / Keflavik
+Day 13: Private Glacier Walk / Kulusuk Town Tour & Drum Dancing / Keflavik

-Returning to Kulusuk, we'll celebrate an extraordinary adventure of discovery and camaraderie over a farewell lunch at the hotel.
-Then, following an afternoon spent touring our environs further on foot, we'll gather for an early dinner and afterward meet our plane for our flight to back to Iceland's Keflavik International Airport with a late evening arrival.
-We spend the night at an airport hotel nearby to facilitate easy departure connections for tomorrow.
+Returning to Kulusuk, it's time to celebrate our extraordinary adventure over a farewell lunch at the hotel.
+In the afternoon, we'll explore the town and witness a private performance of traditional Greenlandic drumming and dancing, followed by our flight back to Iceland's Keflavik International Airport, arriving late this evening.
+We spend the night at an airport hotel nearby to facilitate easy connections for tomorrow's onward departures.

 Day 14: Keflavik / Depart